 Even with the rearmost seats in use there’s still room in the boot for a pushchair.
 Fold those down and you get spacious seating for five adults, plus a huge boot that holds more than 600 litres – that’s room for six large suitcases.

 The Sorento comes with 4-wheel drive as standard, so it’s great for trips off the beaten track.
-It also offers two hybrid options – a self-charging hybrid that we’ve picked here and a plug-in hybrid with an electric-only range of up to 35 miles.
+It also offers two hybrid options – a self-charging hybrid and the plug-in hybrid we’ve picked here that boasts an electric-only range of up to 41 miles.